The Scenario Nobody Wants to Talk About

 2. Missing Nurse Reassignment Workflows

-In systems like OBIX, GE Centricity, and Philips Avalon, a nurse must actively claim a patient's monitoring session at shift change.
+In systems like OBIX, GE Centricity Perinatal, and Philips IntelliSpace Perinatal, a nurse must actively claim a patient's monitoring session at shift change.
 In environments where this workflow is not enforced — or where the interface between the monitoring system and the EMR does not surface the assignment status — nurses often assume the strip they are viewing is already correctly assigned.

 The problem is compounded by how strips are displayed.
 On a central monitoring station, the strip shows vital patient data but may not prominently flag whether the patient ID was automatically populated from an ADT feed or manually entered.
 Both can look identical on screen.
 Only one is reliable.